 Adventurers come to Nepal from all over the world.
-Almost all trips to Nepal involve spending some time in Kathmandu before your adventures.
+Almost all Nepal trips involve spending time in Kathmandu before your adventures.
 You can spend time exploring ancient monuments, Royal Palaces, and the maze of streets.
 Kathmandu is known for being overcrowded with heavy traffic, dust, and pollution.
 Yet, there is grace beyond all the madness.
-Kathmandu is home to some of the most charismatic shrines in the narrow streets, ancient temples, along Buddhist Stupas that has earned World Heritage Site status.
+Kathmandu is home to some of the most charismatic shrines in the narrow streets, ancient temples, along Buddhist Stupas that have earned World Heritage Site status.

 Get your bearings

 Kathmandu Durbar Square, the old city, is in the heart of Kathmandu.
-Thamel, the central tourist district with its maze of shops, hotels, restaurants, and trekking agencies, is north of Kathmandu Durbar Square.
-To the south, the Bagmati River is the border between Kathmandu and Lalitpur district.
-Lalitpur means the city of fine arts great for great artwork, wood carvings, paintings, and handmade statues.
-The up-market shopping centres and foreign embassies lie in the eastern part of the city.
-Bhaktapur Durbar Square, also known as a living museum, lies 13 km to the East.
+Thamel, the central tourist district’s maze of shops, hotels, restaurants, and trekking agencies, is north of Kathmandu Durbar Square.
+The Bagmati River borders Kathmandu and Lalitpur districts to the south.
+Lalitpur means the city of fine arts, great for great artwork, wood carvings, paintings, and handmade statues.
+The up-market shopping centres and foreign embassies lie in the city’s eastern part.
+Bhaktapur Durbar Square, a living museum, lies 13 km east.
 It is an exciting place where you can easily spend half a day wandering around the maze of ancient streets.
 You can get around by walking, hiring a bike, taxis, rickshaws, feeling adventurous, and going on a local bus.

 Walking tour of Swayambhunath Stupa and Kathmandu Durbar Square.

 You can take a taxi to the bottom of the stupa and walk up the 400 steps to Swayambhunath Stupa, also known as the Monkey temple, because of the Rhesus’ sheer presence of macaques.
 You can get a great view of the sprawling Kathmandu valley.
 The climb up the stairs makes it a worthwhile trip to this 5th-century monument.
 The entrance is approximate $3.00.